 The main problem for the numerical investigation of (7) is the size of the parameter space involved.
-For every choice of α , β and equation parameters k and B the spectrum of (7) needs to computed for a range of ρ values to determine stability or to analyze any instabilities.
-To this end, the efficiency of the numerical method is absolutely crucial.
-The exponential convergence of Hill's method and its black-box implementation, demonstrated in [6], allows for the systematic exploration of the large phase space encountered here.
+For every choice of the equations parameters α , β and solution parameter pairs (k, B), the spectrum of (7) needs to computed for a range of ρ values to determine stability or to analyze any instabilities.
+To this end, the efficiency of the numerical method is crucial.
+The exponential convergence of Hill's method, demonstrated in [6], allows for the systematic exploration of the large phase space encountered here.